Colton Moore

+Colton Chase Moore (born October 10, 1993) is an American politician who represented the 53rd district in the Georgia State Senate from 2023 to 2026.
+He previously represented the 1st district in the Georgia House of Representatives from 2019 to 2021.

+Moore was first elected to the Georgia House in 2018 after defeating incumbent John Deffenbaugh in the Republican primary with 67% of the vote.
+He unsuccessfully ran for Georgia Senate in 2020, unsuccessfully challenging incumbent Republican Jeff Mullis in the primary, but was later elected to the seat in 2022 after Mullis chose not to seek re-election.
+Moore was re-elected in 2024.
+Moore resigned in 2026 to unsuccessfully run in that year's special election for Georgia's 14th congressional district.

+On September 28, 2023, the Georgia Senate Republican Caucus indefinitely suspended Moore after he was accused of publicly using false statements against fellow caucus members.
+He was banned from the House floor in March 2024 after criticizing the late House Speaker David Ralston during a day of remembrance for him.

 Personal life

 Early life and education

 Moore was born and raised on his family farm in Dade County, Georgia, where he resides today.
 As a child, Moore said he "idolized Teddy Roosevelt, seeing him as a figure who acted quickly and boldly".
 In high school, Moore was the state president of Georgia Future Business Leaders of America under Executive Director Monty Rhodes from March 2011 to March 2012.
 During that time he led an organization having more than 25,000 students and 320 advisers.

 At age 18, Moore became a commercial truck driver, and started auctioneering while studying at the University of Georgia.
+While in college, Moore served as co-chair of the American Israel Public Affairs Committee chapter of the university and attended multiple policy conferences hosted by the committee.
 In 2016, Moore graduated from the University of Georgia with a double bachelors in political science and international affairs.

-Since graduating college, Moore runs his family's bulldozing and trucking business, and is an auctioneer.
+Marriage

+In 2025, Moore married Hailey Ann Smith.

 Electoral history

 Georgia House of Representatives campaign and election

 Nineteen months after graduating college, Moore, then 24, qualified to run against incumbent John Deffenbaugh in the House race for District 1.
 Moore's budget was just $3,500 and completely self funded, a tenth of Deffenbaugh's campaign spending.
-With no declared Democratic opponent, Republican Moore was elected as the presumptive District 1 State Representative on May 22, 2018, after defeating John Deffenbaugh by a margin of 326 votes with a final tally of 2,184 to 1,858.
+With no declared Democratic opponent, Republican Moore was elected as the presumptive District 1 state representative on May 22, 2018, after defeating John Deffenbaugh by a margin of 326 votes with a final tally of 2,184 to 1,858.